Harinee12/energy-consumption-ai/README.md

 ## About the Project

 This project focuses on predicting household electricity consumption using machine learning.
-The goal was not just to build a model, but to create a system that can analyze usage patterns and provide practical insights.
+The aim was to build a system that not only predicts usage but also helps understand patterns and provide simple, practical insights.

 ---

-## What this project does
+## Features

-* Predicts electricity consumption based on historical data
+* Predicts electricity consumption using historical data
 * Uses time-based features such as hour, day, and previous usage
 * Compares predicted values with actual values
-* Provides simple recommendations based on usage levels
+* Provides basic recommendations based on usage levels
 * Predicts the next hour’s electricity consumption
 * Displays trends to understand usage patterns over time